ProjectValhalla/OdinWindowsGuides/pages/InstallingWindows.md

 Copy `install.wim` to the `/images/` folder in the USB Flash Drive.

-Plug to Odin and hit start to begin the installation.
+Plug the flash drive into the USB-C port to Odin and use the power button to to selcet START to begin the installation.

 Windows will begin installing.
 Once there is a blue screen that says "Your device ran into a problem and needs to restart.
 You can restart", unplug your usb drive from the console and long press the power button to restart the console.